 - Coverage Amount

-Honest Results Through 3rd Party Data
+Independent Results Through 3rd-Party Data

-What really surprises clients is when the policy triggered, but their event wasn’t canceled—they still received their payout.
+What really surprises clients is when the policy is triggered, but their event wasn’t canceled—they still received their payout.
 That’s because it’s not about physical loss.
 Rain insurance from Vortex Weather Insurance only concerns the rainfall amount.